toluwalojurotimiayeni/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that duplicates the last line of the file iacta
+A script that displays the third line of the file iacta